Julia Fox: Acting

 Fox made her feature film debut in the 2019 Safdie brothers A24 film Uncut Gems, playing a showroom saleswoman and mistress of the film's protagonist Howard Ratner (played by Adam Sandler), an erratic jewelry dealer and gambling addict.
 Fox had known the Safdie brothers for almost a decade after meeting Josh Safdie through a chance encounter at a café in SoHo, Manhattan.
 She was subsequently nominated for Breakthrough Actor in the 2019 Gotham Awards.

 She starred in Ben Hozie's PVT Chat, playing a cam girl named Scarlet.
 The film was released in the United States on February 5, 2021.
 She also starred in No Sudden Move which released in the United States on July 1, 2021.
 She starred in the drama movie Puppet, which was released in late 2022.

-Fox starred in the 2024 dark comedy The Trainer opposite Vito Schnabel and Steven Van Zandt, led by director Tony Kaye.
-In 2024 it was announced that she is set to star in the action-thriller, The Deputy, alongside Tiffany Haddish and William H. Macy.
-In February 2024, It was announced she would act in the film HIM directed by Justin Tipping and co-produced by Jordan Peele; the film was released in September 2025.
-She is also to star in Night Always Comes, a Netflix ensemble film.
-In August 2024, it was announced she will appear in Northbound, a road trip comedy with Bruce Dern, Hunter Parrish, and Joanna Cassidy.
-In the same month, it was also announced that Fox will be starring in the sapphic romance, Perfect, opposite Ashley Moore and Micaela Wittman.
+Fox starred in the 2024 dark comedy The Trainer opposite Vito Schnabel and Steven Van Zandt, directed by Tony Kaye.
+She appeared in the 2025 film HIM directed by Justin Tipping and co-produced by Jordan Peele.

 In 2024, Fox starred in the American TV-series Fantasmas.
 In 2025, Fox guest starred in Adults.

-In March 2025, Fox starred in American comedy directorial debut Idiotka by Nastasya Popov and was credited as an executive producer.
+In March 2025, Fox starred in the American ensemble comedy film Idiotka and was credited as an executive producer.
+She starred in the 2025 Netflix ensemble film Night Always Comes.

+In 2026 she will appear in Northbound, a road trip comedy with Bruce Dern, Hunter Parrish, and Joanna Cassidy.
+Fox is also set to star in the 2026 sapphic romance, Perfect, opposite Ashley Moore and Micaela Wittman.
+In 2026 she is set to star in the action-thriller, The Deputy, alongside Tiffany Haddish and William H. Macy.